Quasi-polynomial time approximation schemes for the Maximum Weight Independent Set Problem in H-free graphs: Rooted subdivided claw

 Consider an induced path $Q$ in $G$.
 A {\em{visit}} of a feature $f$ by $Q$ is a maximal subpath of $Q$ consisting of vertices belonging to $\esd(f)$.
 The order of vertices on $Q$ naturally gives rise to an order of visits of features by $Q$.
 We now establish a few basic properties of how induced paths in $G$ behave w.r.t. the decomposition $(H,\esd)$ in order to get an understanding of the interaction between $P_1,P_2,P_3$ in $(H,\esd)$.

 \begin{claim} Suppose $Q$ is an induced path in $G$.
 Consider some visit $W$ of a feature $f$ by $Q$, where $f$ is either a vertex or a triangle.
-Let $W_1$ be the visit on $Q$ directly before $W$ and $W_2$ be visit on $Q$ directly after $W$; possibly $W_1$ or $W_2$ does not exist when $W$ is the first, respectively last visit of a feature on $Q$.
+Let $W_1$ be the visit on $Q$ directly before $W$ and $W_2$ be the visit on $Q$ directly after $W$; possibly $W_1$ or $W_2$ does not exist when $W$ is the first, respectively last visit of a feature on $Q$.
 Then $W_1$ and $W_2$, if existent, are visits of an edge in $H$ that is incident to $f$, and if they are both existent, then this is the same edge of $H$. \end{claim} \begin{proof} Let $f_1,f_2$ be the features visited by $Q$ in $W_1,W_2$, respectively.
 The fact that $f_1,f_2$ are both edges incident to $f$ follows directly from the definition of an extended strip decomposition, in particular the conditions on edges of $G$.
 We are left with proving that if both $W_1,W_2$ exist (i.e., visit $W$ appears neither at the front nor at the end of $Q$), then $f_1=f_2$.

 Consider first the case when $f$ is a vertex.
 Then $f_1$ and $f_2$ are both edges incident to $f$.
-Moreover, then the last vertex of the visit $W_1$ belongs to $\esd(f_1,f)$, while the first vertex $W_2$ belongs to $\esd(f_2,f)$.
+Moreover, then the last vertex of the visit $W_1$ belongs to $\esd(f_1,f)$, while the first vertex of the visit of $W_2$ belongs to $\esd(f_2,f)$.
 But if $f_1\neq f_2$, then $\esd(f_1,f)$ and $\esd(f_2,f)$ would be complete to each other, which would contradict the assumption that $P$ is induced.
 Therefore we conclude that $f_1=f_2$.